idagani/GettingCleaningData_Proiject/README.md

 I subset the new data set by the 6 activities and calculate the average of each variable for each activity, and then merge back all the result to one tidy data set.

+output file is df.txt

+new code book file is selected_features.txt